-In many cases however, further treatment will be needed.
+In many cases however, intervention and treatment are necessary.

-The most common treatment is a CPAP (Continuous Positive Airway Pressure) machine.
+The most common treatment for sleep apnoea is a CPAP (Continuous Positive Airway Pressure) machine.
 You will need to wear a mask when you go to sleep at home, and this device puffs pressurised air into it.
-While it is an effective treatment that has been proven to work, some people do find the mask uncomfortable.
+Whilst it is an effective treatment that is proven to work, many find the mask uncomfortable.

-Your dentist may suggest using an oral device (a.k.a a Mandibular Advancement Device) if CPAP machines aren’t working for you, or before you try one at all.
+Your dentist may suggest using an oral device (a.k.a. a Mandibular Advancement Device) if CPAP machines aren’t working for you, or before you try one at all.
 These are mouthpieces custom-fit by your dentist, and are usually for mild to moderate cases of sleep apnoea.
-They can be particularly helpful for Obstructive Sleep Apnoea.
-They can even be used in combination with CPAP in certain cases.
+They can be particularly helpful for OSA.
+They can be used in combination with CPAP in certain cases.

 How Nourish Dental Care Can Help with Sleep Apnoea

 Nourish Dental Care uses the latest technology to diagnose, treat and manage each patient’s condition.
-Dr. Chionh who runs the practice has many years of experience, and specialises in dental implants, TMD, and other mouth and jaw conditions.
+Dr. Eric Chionh who runs the practice has many years of experience.
+He focuses on pain and sleep dentistry, TMD, orofacial pain, dental implants and other mouth and jaw conditions.

 He holds full membership in all four Royal Surgical Colleges of the United Kingdom & Ireland.
 He has also gone through formal residency training in Orofacial Pain and Dental Sleep Medicine, to earn his certification and accreditation in these areas.
-(Click here for more information.)
-Visit him today for a consultation if you are considering dental implants, suffering from TMD, sleep apnoea or other orofacial pain.
+Find out more details about him on our About page.